 <麻豆果冻传媒 class='so-dt-title' id="school-rankings">School Rankings麻豆果冻传媒>

-Northeast Guilford Middle School's student population of 780 students has grown by 7% over five school years.
+Northeast Guilford Middle School's student population of 713 students has stayed relatively flat over five school years.

 Grades Offered